rishhabhsingh/hackerrank-java-solutions/README.md

 I created this repo to:

-  Stay consistent with coding every day 🕒
+  Stay consistent with coding every day 🕒.

-  Build confidence in Java syntax and problem-solving
+  Build confidence in Java syntax and problem-solving.

-  Get comfortable with Git & GitHub workflow
+  Get comfortable with Git & GitHub workflow.

-  Slowly fill my GitHub green graph 🌱
+  Slowly fill my GitHub green graph 🌱.

 ---

 ## 📬 Connect With Me
-  If you’re also practicing Java or using HackerRank, feel free to connect — we can learn and grow together 👇
+  If you’re also practicing Java or using HackerRank, feel free to connect — we can learn and grow together 👇:

   💻 HackerRank Profile: https://www.hackerrank.com/profile/singhrishabh2308